mstephen19/mstephen19/README.md

 At the moment, I'm focusing on improving my skills in the following areas:

 - PostgreSQL
 - React (there's always something to learn.
-Hyper-scalable design patterns mostly.)
+Scalable design patterns mostly.)
 - Golang
 - AWS

 ### I'm currently excited about...

-Golang!
-It's a fantastic language!
+WebRTC is a fantastic technology that is absolutely ideal in many scenarios.
+Very fun to develop and experiment with!

 #### Contact me 💬